AzureCR/notation-ado-task/README.md

 `string`.
 Required.
 Allowed values: `install`, `sign` and `verify`.

 `artifactRefs` - Artifact References
 `string`.
 The container artifact reference with digest.
-If multiple references are used, please use comma to seprate them.
-If it was not specified, the task will automatially detact it from previous Docker task.
+If multiple references are used, please use comma to separate them.
+If it was not specified, the task will automatically detect it from previous Docker task.

 `plugin` - Plugin
 `string`.
 Required for sign command.
-Allowed values: `azurekv`.
+Allowed values: `azure-kv`.

 `azurekvServiceConnection` - Azure Key Vault Service Connection
 `string`.
-Required for `azurekv` plugin.
+Required for `azure-kv` plugin.
 The Azure Resource Manager service connection for accessing Azure Key Vualt.

 `keyid` - Key ID
 `string`.
-Required for `azurekv` plugin.
+Required for `azure-kv` plugin.
 The key identifier of an Azure Key Vault certificate.

 `selfSigned` - Self signed
 `boolean`.
 Whether the certficate is self-signed certificate.